 - Preliminaries: Roll the grated cheese in the buttered baking dish to cover the bottom and side, and fasten on the aluminum collar (see Notes below).
 Preheat the oven to 400 F, and set the rack in the lower third level.
 Measure out all the ingredients listed.

-- The white sauce – béchamel: Stir and cook the butter and flour together in the saucepan over moderate heat for 2 minutes without colouring.
+- The white sauce – béchamel: Stir and cook the butter and flour together in the saucepan over moderate heat for 2 minutes without coloring.
 Remove from heat, let cool a moment, then pour in all the hot milk and whisk vigorously to blend.
 Return to heat, stirring with a wooden spoon, and boil slowly 3 minutes.
 The sauce will be very thick.
 Whisk in the seasonings, and remove from heat.

 - Finishing the sauce base: One by one, whisk the egg yolks into the hot sauce.